-The Corporation may enter into lending agreements with resource companies operating in various international locations.
+The Corporation or Lending Fund may enter into lending agreements with resource companies operating in various international locations.
 There are a number of risks that borrowers may face in foreign jurisdictions including, but not limited to, uncertain political or economic environments, terrorism or military action, civil disruption, changes to law or regulations, and government expropriation of property.
-Any of these risks could potentially adversely affect the borrower's ability to repay its indebtedness with the Corporation.
-Changes in governments or policies could also adversely affect the Corporation or potentially result in difficulty or an inability to realize on or dispose of security granted by borrowers.
+Any of these risks could potentially adversely affect the borrower's ability to repay its indebtedness with the Corporation or Lending Fund.
+Changes in governments or policies could also adversely affect the Corporation and Lending Fund or potentially result in difficulty or an inability to realize on or dispose of security granted by borrowers.
 There is no assurance that governments will allow the transfer or sale of the underlying security.